 YA - Becky Wallace's debut THE STORYSPINNER, a magical adventure in which a case of mistaken identity exposes a young performer to a danger she could have never imagined and a secret her father died to protect, to Simon and Schuster Children's, in a two-book deal.

-YA - Stephanie Oakes's debut THE SACRED LIES OF MINNOW BLY, pitched as loosely based on the Grimm tale "The Handless Maiden," in which a girl must rebuild her life after escaping from a religious commune and being imprisoned in a juvenile detention center, to Dial/Penguin, in a two-book deal, for publication in Summer 2014.
+YA - Stephanie Oakes's debut THE SACRED LIES OF MINNOW BLY, pitched as loosely based on the Grimm tale "The Handless Maiden," in which a girl must rebuild her life after escaping from a religious commune and being imprisoned in a juvenile detention center, to Dial/Penguin, in a two-book deal.

 MG - Patrick Samphire's SECRETS OF THE DRAGON TOMB, set in a very proper Regency-era British colony on Mars, where a boy who has always dreamed of being a spy gets more than his share of adventure when a villainous archeologist kidnaps his parents, and he and his sisters must trek across an inhospitable planet to save them; in a two-book deal to Christy Ottaviano Books/Macmillan.

 YA - R.C.
-Lewis's debut STITCHING SNOW, in which a royal teen runaway is scraping together a living in a mining settlement on the far side of the universe, until she is discovered and "rescued" against her will... a rescue operation that just might kill her, to Disney-Hyperion, in a six-figure deal, in a two-book deal, for publication in Summer 2014.
+Lewis's debut STITCHING SNOW, in which a royal teen runaway is scraping together a living in a mining settlement on the far side of the universe, until she is discovered and "rescued" against her will... a rescue operation that just might kill her, to Disney-Hyperion, in a six-figure deal, in a two-book deal.